artefactual/atom-docs/user-manual/administer/edit-permissions.rst

 | Translate         |       No      |
 +-------------------+---------------+

-Creating a user group of "Administrators" will automatically assign the above default :term:`access privileges <access privilege>` to that group.
-However, the access privileges of individual users in that user group can still be edited without it altering the overall privileges of that group as a whole.
+Adding a new user to the "Administrators" group will automatically assign the above default :term:`access privileges <access privilege>` to that group.
+However, the access privileges of individual users,in that user group can still be edited without it altering the overall privileges of that group as a whole, and an administrator can edit the default permissions of the administrator group if desired.

 .. _editor-default: